PabloLuisMolinaBlanes/CalaLinguaAttemptI/README.md

 Your webapp will be accessible then in http://localhost:5173 by default.

+The default username and password combination is usuario:usuario

 Let me know if there are any problems I have not considered!

 ## Features